AkhilBodi/My_Projects/README.md

 # My_Projects
-This Repository Contains All The Projects I Did And That I Which I Am About To.
+This Repository Contains All The Projects I Did And Those Which I Am About To.